ozekik/awesome-ontology/README.md

 * [BFO (Basic Formal Ontology)](http://basic-formal-ontology.org/) - A small, upper level ontology that is designed for use in supporting information retrieval, analysis and integration in scientific and other domains.
 * [DBpedia Ontology](https://wiki.dbpedia.org/services-resources/ontology) - A shallow, cross-domain ontology, which has been manually created based on the most commonly used infoboxes within Wikipedia.
 * [DOLCE (Descriptive Ontology for Linguistic and Cognitive Engineering)](http://www.loa.istc.cnr.it/old/DOLCE.html) -
+* [GFO (General Formal Ontology)](http://www.onto-med.de/ontologies/gfo/) - A top-level ontology for conceptual modeling, which is being constantly further developed by Onto-Med.
 * [KYOTO 3 Top](http://kyoto-project.eu/xmlgroup.iit.cnr.it/kyoto/index8d0f.html?option=com_content&view=article&id=390&Itemid=155) - An ontology which extends DOLCE-Lite Plus (DLP).
 It consists of ~50 classes.
 * [SUMO (Suggested Upper Merged Ontology)](http://www.adampease.org/OP/) -
 * [UMBEL (Upper Mapping and Binding Exchange Layer)](http://umbel.org/) Vocabulary (UMBEL ontology) - An ontology consists of ~70 classes.